• Skip to main content

 As with other Italian breakfasts, biscuits aren’t particularly filling, but they’re a good way to get something in your stomach and a boost of energy that gets you out of the door.

 And, while this type of breakfast mightn’t seem healthy, it’s important to put it all in context.
-Breakfast tends to be the main time where Italians are enjoying sweet food.
+Breakfast tends to be the main time when Italians are enjoying sweet food.
 Most aren’t eating sugary snacks throughout the day and aren’t having a sweet dessert after dinner either.

 Biscotti